danReynolds/loon/README.md

 <br />
 <br />

-Loon is a reactive, noSQL data store for Dart & Flutter.
+Loon is a reactive, key/value data store for Dart & Flutter.

 > Note: Still early days, give it a try on hobbyist projects for now.